cydia2020/cydia2020/README.md

 > #### Jack of all trades, master of NONE
 <sub><sup>(Me, having trouble maintaining a single hobby, as someone with ADHD)</sub></sup>

+# 👋 Hi there, Irene here!

+🛩️ I am a Master of Aviation student from [Swinburne University](https://swinburne.edu.au).\
+🚗 I do smart home, automotive, and computer related stuff on the side for fun.\
+🪪 I also maintain a fork of openpilot for Toyota/Lexus vehicles.
+[Give it a try.](https://github.com/cydia2020/dodgypilot)

+:3

 🎶
 > <i>From the chaos\
 > Scared and afraid\